kyoh86/gogh/README.md

 ### `get`

 Clone a remote repository under gogh root directory (see [DIRECTORY STRUCTURES](#DIRECTORY+STRUCTURES) below).
-If the repository is already cloned to local, nothing will happen unless `-u` (`--update`) flag is supplied, in which case the local repository is updated (`git pull --ff-only` eg.).
+If the repository is already cloned to local project, nothing will happen unless `-u` (`--update`) flag is supplied, in which case the project (local repository) is updated (`git pull --ff-only` eg.).
 When you use `-p` option, the repository is cloned via SSH protocol.

-If there are multiple `gogh.root` s, existing local clones are searched first.
+If there are multiple `gogh.root`s, existing local clones are searched first.
 Then a new repository clone is created under the primary root if none is found.

 With `--shallow` option, a "shallow clone" will be performed (for Git repositories only, `git clone --depth 1 ...` eg.).